 The Board of Directors of Harvest has taken overall responsibility for the stewardship of the corporate planning process, risk management policies and programs, management development and succession planning, significant business development (including large acquisitions and major financing proposals such as the issuance of securities or debt structuring) and the integrity of internal control and information systems.

-Four specific Board committees have been established to ensure maximum efficiency and effectiveness: the Audit Committee, the Corporate Governance and Compensation Committee, the Upstream Reserves, Safety and Environment Committee and the Downstream Operations, Safety and Environment Committee.
+Three specific Board committees have been established to ensure maximum efficiency and effectiveness: the Audit Committee, the Corporate Governance and Compensation Committee, and the Upstream Reserves, Safety and Environment Committee.
 Each committee includes directors who possess the relevant skills and knowledge needed to execute the committee’s mandate.

 The Audit Committee is a committee of the board of directors ("the Board") of Harvest Operations Corp. ("HOC") to which the Board has delegated its responsibility for oversight of the nature and scope of the annual audit, management’s reporting on internal accounting standards and practices, financial information and accounting systems and procedures, financial reporting and recommending, for approval of the Board, the audited year-end financial statements, interim financial statements and other mandatory disclosure releases containing financial information.
 Audit Committee members are Randall Henderson (Chair), Allan Buchignani and Richard Kines.
 Each member is "financially literate" as defined under Multilateral Instrument 52-110 for Canadian reporting guidelines.